 Dividend earned on purchases

 Whenever you quote your share number in our stores, a dividend will be earned on qualifying purchases.
-This is currently 4p for every £1 spend, though this could be subject to change.
+This is currently 4p for every £1 spent excluding GST, though this could be subject to change.
 The dividend rate is approved at our AMM in May.

 Your dividend value is automatically calculated during the trading year, which ends on the second Sunday in January.
-You can draw your Dividend as cash after the annual AMM, leave it in your share account to gain interest or have it paid as Society vouchers.
+You can draw your Dividend as cash after the annual AMM or leave it in your share account to gain interest.
+You can collect your dividend from any of our Co-op Post Office counters; click here for details, locations and opening times.

 * We don’t issue double dividend in December.